Elevate CX with unified, enterprise-grade listening

 A dedicated feedback‑management tool centralizes input from all key channels and lets teams collaborate in one dashboard.

-If you rely on point solutions, you can use Zapier workflows (see points 4 and 6) to connect each feedback source to the appropriate internal communication channel
+If you rely on point solutions, you can use automation workflows or integrations (see points 4 and 6) to connect each feedback source to the appropriate internal communication channel.

 🔗 Automation workflow